Details

 Among other things–deliciously zany

-A lot of series these days recycle the same old bland mush replete with modular events picked up from Ikea.
+A lot of series these days recycle the same old bland mush replete with prefabricated tropes picked up from Ikea.
 BACK FROM THE BRINK has a few items from that warehouse, but it’s also quirky and fun.

-For example, I loved the way Yonzhou City was a nest of vipers and general daffiness.
-In one episode, YanHui, gives all her money away to a scammer in exchange for some generic, but hilarious, medical advice (“A powerful force will cure your heart”).
+For example, I loved the way Yongzhou City was a nest of vipers and general daffiness.
+In one episode, YanHui, gives all her money away to a scammer in exchange for some useless, but hilarious, medical advice (“A powerful force will cure your heart”).
 Her would-be suitor, Guan Peng Yuan, rides down main street on the back of a giant tortoise.
 In a later scene, when the flaming dragon sword comes swooping back to the ML, the audience sees it coming–not in the sky–but reflected in one of his eyes.
-Little creative touches like this, added a boatload of zip to this drama.
+And I like the really creative way they sometimes transition between scenes.
+Little touches like this, added a boatload of zip to this drama.

-The entire cast–including most of the minor actors--was impressive.
-For example, there’s Bai Xiao Sheng.
+Overall, though, the cast–including most of the minor actors--was impressive.
+For example, Bai Xiao Sheng.
 Who doesn’t love a bad boy?
 (Hands go up.)
 OK, not everybody.
 Some of you would gladly strangle him.
 But personally, I like a little rascality in my demons.

 And those pixie orphans, are to die for.
-Speaking of dying, one adorable little girl does.
-Just when I was about to get mad at the writers, I saw her eyelid twitch, reminding me that this is Fantasyville.
-Will she be back?
-Anything’s possible in this bonzo crazypants drama.
+Speaking of dying, one adorable little girl does just that.
+When I was about to get mad at the writers, I saw her eyelid twitch, reminding me that this is Fantasyville.
+Will Yunyun be back?
+Anything’s possible in this crazypants drama.

-As for the ML, Hou Ming Hao’s face is always a perfect subtext of what his character, Tianyao, is feeling.
+As for the ML, Hou Ming Hao’s face is always a perfect reflection of what his character, Tianyao, is feeling.
 How does this dude do it?
-We (the audience) know that he’s sick with jealousy the minute he lays eyes on Bai Xiao Sheng’s dimples.
-And we know Tianyao’s madly in love with Yanhui, when even she hasn’t got a clue.
+For example, we (the audience) know that he’s sick with jealousy the minute he lays eyes on Bai Xiao Sheng’s dimples.

 Was this review helpful to you?